PayString/paystring-documentation/docs/remote-deployment.md

     - To bring this down, run `npm run devDown`

 12. Check your IP address and the website in your browser to confirm the server is running.
 You should see a success page that looks like [this](https://xpring.money/).
-13. Load up your desired PayID to the database using the [private PayID API](readme.md).
+13. Load up your desired PayID to the database using the [Admin API](https://api.payid.org/?version=latest#7a19329b-80eb-451f-bbb8-d9656892a788).
 If you use a subdomain rather than a path, then you must set up a DNS record for the subdomain as described in step 3.
     **Note:** You can add PayIDs for each (pay_id, network, environment) tuple.
 Use this cURL command to set up a PayID.
     ```bash
     curl --location --request POST 'http://127.0.0.1:8081/users' \